 The company manufactures globally through a network of four bases in Japan and eight overseas.
-Plants in Japan are the Kitakami plant in Iwate Prefecture, the Miyako plant in Iwate Prefecture, the Hyogo plant in Hyogo Prefecture, and Pintech, a former partner plant making punches and pins that the company acquired and made a subsidiary in 2006.
+Plants in Japan are the Kitakami plant in Iwate Prefecture, the Miyako plant in Iwate Prefecture, and the Hyogo plant in Hyogo Prefecture.
 Overseas, the company has manufacturing plants in six locations in China (including Dalian, Wafangdian, Wuxi, and Dongguan) and also in Malaysia and Vietnam.